data301-2021-winter1/project-group36-project/README.md

 ## Describe your dataset in about 150-200 words

-{Add your stuff here}
+Our dataset looks at United States Government Medicare-Medicaid data from 2006-2012.
+The dataset itself contains demographic, enrollment, medical condition prevalence, service utilization, and state level spending as a way to provide transparency/accountability to American citizens.
+We need to answer how this data was collected by looking at the MMLEADS PUF methodological file that is available.

 ## Team Members

-- Person 1: one sentence about you!
+- Jordan Bird: I'm a 1st year MSc student in Health and Exercise Sciences.
-- Person 2: one sentence about you!
+- Quinn Ingham: one sentence about you!
-- Person 3: one sentence about you!
+- Ethan Krahulic-Weber: one sentence about you!

 ## Images